-9.1 Subject to clauses 9.2 and 9.4, our liability for loss or damage arising out of or in connection with the Services, whether arising from breach of contract, tort (including, without limitation, negligence), breach of statutory duty or otherwise, is limited to an amount equal to five times the fees payable by you for the Services (“Liability Cap”).
+9.1 Subject to clauses 9.2 and 9.4, our liability for loss or damage arising out of or in connection with the Services, whether arising from breach of contract, tort (including, without limitation, negligence), breach of statutory duty or otherwise, is limited to an amount equal to three times the fees payable by you for the Services (“Liability Cap”).

 9.2 However, the Liability Cap does not apply to the extent prohibited by the Companies Act 1993 ("Companies Act") or any other law.

 9.3 The parties acknowledge that the New Zealand professional standards legislation, including Legislation administered by the Treasury, (“The New Zealand Treasury Regulatory Management System”) may apply in accordance with its terms in relation to our liability for loss or damage arising out of or in connection with the Services.

 9.4 To the extent permitted by law, if, under any applicable New Zealand Professional Standards Legislation, our maximum liability for loss or damage arising out of or in connection with the Services would be: